The Colosseum. Photo by DAVID ILIFF License CC-BY-SA 3.0

 - Personal spending and travel expenses

-Accepted students must submit a $200 non-refundable program deposit no later than October 22, 2018.
+Accepted students must submit a $200 non-refundable program deposit.

 While we cannot guarantee complete security abroad (just like on campus in Durham) the University of New Hampshire and the College of Liberal Arts (COLA) make every effort to facilitate safe international student experiences.
 Please find below important information on health and safety-related resources, policies, and procedures.
 If you have additional questions, please contact the program faculty director or the COLA Center for Study Abroad.